Branwell Brontë: Youth

-Surrounded by female company and missing that of males, there are signs of pleasure in his early works of the wider options he would have due to his sex.

-Aged 11 in January 1829 he began producing a magazine, later named Branwell's Blackwood's Magazine which included his poems, plays, criticisms, histories and dialogues.
+Surrounded by his sisters and missing the company of other boys, Branwell's early works reflect his pleasure in the wider options he would have in later life and adulthood.
+Aged 11 in January 1829 he began producing a magazine, later named Branwell's Blackwood's Magazine which included his poems, plays, criticisms, histories, and dialogues.

-Unlike his sisters, Brontë was not prepared for a specific career.
-In his only real attempt to find work, on the death of James Hogg, a Blackwood's writer, the 18-year-old Brontë boldly wrote to the magazine suggesting himself as a replacement.
-Between 1835 and 1842, Brontë wrote a total of six times to the magazine, sending poems and arrogantly offering his services.
+Unlike his sisters, Branwell was not prepared for a specific career, although he aspired from an early age to be either a poet or a painter.
+In his only real attempt to find work, on the death of James Hogg, a Blackwood's writer, the 18-year-old Branwell boldly wrote to the magazine suggesting himself as a replacement.
+Between 1835 and 1842, Branwell wrote a total of six times to the magazine, sending poems and offering his services.
 His letters were left unanswered.
 He began enjoying masculine company in the pubs in Haworth, and in February 1836 joined Haworth's Masonic Lodge of the Three Graces at the youngest possible age.

 In 1829–30, Patrick Brontë engaged John Bradley, an artist from neighbouring Keighley, as drawing-master for the children.
 Bradley was an artist of some local repute, rather than a professional instructor, but he may well have fostered Branwell's enthusiasm for art and architecture.
-Bradley emigrated to America in 1831, and Branwell Brontë continued his studies under the portrait painter William Robinson.
-In 1834, he painted a portrait of his three sisters.
-He included his own image but became dissatisfied with it and painted it out.
+Bradley emigrated to America in 1831, and Branwell continued his studies under the portrait painter William Robinson.
+In 1834, he painted a portrait of his three sisters which remains notable as the only existing portrait of Charlotte, Emily and Anne together.
+He initially included his own image but later became dissatisfied with it and painted it out.
 This portrait is now one of the best known images of the sisters and hangs in the National Portrait Gallery.